 Here I present you 5 fixed blade knives which would be an excellent choice for survival needs.

-It is 11 inches long in total and the blade is 6 1/3 inches long.
-It is made of laminated VG-10 stainless steel with satin finish.
-The blade has spear point shape, which is excellent for usage in the wilderness.
-It is rated at 59 HRC hardness.
+It is 11 inches long in total and the laminated VG-10 stainless steel blade is 6 1/3 inches long.
+I like the satin finish of the blade.
+The blade has a spear point shape, which is excellent for usage in the wilderness.
+It has a hardness rating of 59 HRC.
 If you don’t like this specific finish, there is also a black one.

 It comes packed with a polymer sheath or genuine leather sheath.
 Make sure you read the description carefully if you would like to get the leather sheath because it is not always available.